 So a standard grid-tied system won't work during a power outage.
 But with some slight modifications, you can adapt your solar system to work during a blackout.

 One option is to get a solar battery.
-This hybrid system allows you to charge the battery with the energy created from your panels, then power your house with the energy saved in the battery.
+This hybrid system allows you to charge the battery with the energy created from your panels, which then powers your house with the energy saved in the battery.
 For those seeking true energy independence, a solar battery is often the best bet.
 Another option is to get a specialized inverter.
 Certain inverters like the SMA Sunny Boy are able to supply a limited amount of power from your solar panels in the event of a blackout.
-It's not enough to operate your home normally, but it's enough for minor appliances like laptops, cell phone chargers, and lamps.
+It's not enough to operate your home normally, but it's enough for minor appliances like laptops, phone chargers, and lamps.
 Either of these solutions allows you to keep your solar system running during a blackout, giving you energy when others go without it.

 Schedule a Solar Roofing Consultation Today

 While not all solar systems work during a blackout, it's easy to modify yours to provide partial or complete energy independence even in the case of a blackout or emergency — and with PG&E's new rolling blackouts during fire season, this is more important than ever.
 If you're ready to claim your energy independence, take the first step by requesting a consultation online today.
 We can't wait to help you make the switch to rooftop solar power!